Title

 The first challenge was coordination.

-DCYF is a consolidation of approximately 175 individual programs and services spread out of across multiple state departments and divisions, brought together under one new organization.
-This meant bringing together numerous programs, content, editors, audiences and goals.
+DCYF is a consolidation of approximately 175 individual programs and services previously spread across four separate state departments — Education, Health, Human Services, and Public Safety — brought together under one new organization.
+This meant bringing together numerous programs, content, editors, audiences, and goals that had never lived under one roof before.

 The second challenge was around design and branding.